Job Description Summary

 - Communicate professionally and productively with WRI colleagues, partner organizations, public officials, media, and the public.

-- Meet the National Wildland Coordinating Group qualifications and standards for Single Resource Boss: Engine Boss, Crew Boss, and/or Firing Boss.
+- REQUIRED: Meet the National Wildland Coordinating Group qualifications and standards for Firefighter Type 2.

 - Bachelor’s degree or greater in natural sciences, natural resource management, or a related field preferred.

 - Ability to work both independently and as part of a team.

-- Ability to effectively communicate with and lead colleagues, consistently exemplifying commitment to High Reliability Organizing principles.
+- Ability to effectively communicate with colleagues, consistently exemplifying commitment to High Reliability Organizing principles, practicing good followership, and when called upon, good leadership.

 - Ability and willingness to perform difficult physical work for extended and irregular periods, under adverse conditions and in various extremes of weather.
 Excellent physical conditioning and the ability to complete a standardized 3-mile fitness test carrying a 45-pound pack while walking on flat terrain in less than 45 minutes.

 - Ability to safely, effectively, and efficiently use and maintain common wildland fire hand tools, brush-cutters, leaf blowers, chainsaws, pumps/hose-lays, wildland fire type three, six, and seven engines, ATVs/UTVs, and other standard wildland fire equipment.

-- Demonstrated basic proficiency with email, word processing, and spreadsheet software, and Global Positioning System technology.
+- Demonstrated basic proficiency with Global Positioning System technology.

-- Valid state or international driver’s license and the ability to operate four-wheel drive vehicles while towing a trailer.
+- Valid state or international driver’s license and the ability to drive four-wheel drive vehicles while towing a trailer.

 - Experience and willingness to live in rustic conditions or camp for extended periods.